Skip to content

 Detect and flag potential duplicate-payment patterns Has any cleared transaction in the current statement already been recorded in the GL via a prior statement, manual journal, or duplicate ERP posting?
 Rules Engine

-Deterministic match on transaction reference + amount + value-date against 90-day GL history; duplicate-detection is SOX 404 detective control with PCAOB inspection focus; reduces overstated cash + understated AR liability that creates restatement risk under SOX 302 CEO/CFO certification
+Deterministic match on transaction reference, amount, and value-date against 90-day GL history.
+Duplicate detection is a SOX 404 detective control under PCAOB inspection focus, and it prevents the overstated cash and understated AR liability that creates restatement risk under the SOX 302 CEO/CFO certification.

 Decision Record